-15.09 -Pilot Boarding, Ending of a Pilot's Services, Assisting In Docking or Undocking and Leaving Vessel Underway, Disembarking:
+15.09 - Pilot Boarding, Ending of A Pilot's Services, Assisting In Docking or Undocking and Leaving Vessel Underway, Disembarking:

-A. Every pilot shall board incoming vessels at an adequate distance outside the waters of Rhode Island Sound, Block Island Sound, or Narrgansett Bay as appropriate in order to insure that he has ample time to review the vessel's maneuvering characteristics, draft, sky draft, any limitations of the engineering plant and navigational equipment, and to assume full control of the vessels' navigation before passing inbound north of a line due east and west through a position one and one-half (1 1/2) miles south of Beavertail Light if it is intended to enter Narrgansett Bay.

-- B. In addition to conducting the examination described above in Part 15.09 (A), a pilot shall, before commencing any vessel movement, consult with the Master and other relevant deck officers, the vessel's proposed route, including course, speeds, squat, and unique maneuvers that my be encountered. - C. If a pilot should decide on the basis of the facts determined following his/her examination conducted as required pursuant to Parts 15.09 (A) and/or 1509(B) that the movement of the incoming vessel into or continuing the movement of the vessel into the waters of the State would reasonably present a hazard to the health, safety, and welfare of the residents of the State of Rhode Island and/or the individuals utilizing the waters of the state, the pilot should immediately contact the Commision and, if deemed necessary, bring the vessel into safe anchorage.
-The pilot shall remain with the vessel until properly relieved. - D. A pilot's services end and he/she is entitled to discharge by the Master of a vessel when he/she has brought the vessel to a safe anchorage or to a position off the pier to which the vessel is bound, unless the Master shall have formally requested the pilot to assist in the docking of a vessel except in those cases in which a pilot has deemed it necessary to exersise his/her authority pursuant to to Part 15.09(C)..
+Every pilot shall board incoming vessels at an adequate distance southerly of Narragansett Bay entrance to insure that he has ample time to review the vessel's maneuvering characteristics, draft, sky draft, any limitations of the engineering plant and navigational equipment, and to assume full control of the vessels' navigation before passing inbound north of a line due east and west through a position one and one-half (1 1/2) miles south of Beavertail Light.
+Further, a pilot shall, before commencing any vessel movement, consult with the Master and other relevant deck officers, the vessel's proposed route, including course, speeds, squat, and unique maneuvers that my be encountered.
+A pilot's services end and he is entitled to discharge by the Master of a vessel when he has brought the vessel to a safe anchorage or to a position off the pier to which the vessel is bound, unless the Master shall have formally requested the pilot to assist in the docking of a vessel.
 Whenever formally requested by the Master to do so, the pilot of a vessel may assist in either the docking or undocking as such vessel.
-A pilot shall not leave a vessel underway unless he/she shall have first been properly relieved.
+A pilot shall not leave a vessel underway unless he shall have first been properly relieved.
 Pilots on outbound vessels shall not disembark vessel before clearing seaward of Beavertail Light.